berezh/query-pack/README.md

 The maximum length of URL is 2048 characters.
 This is enough space for encoding data for small or medium page.
 What's more, in this case you don't need to have database or API.

-There is and example of using `qzip`.
+There is and example of using `query-pack`.
 This is the tournament team constructor witch generates the tournament data into URL's query parameter.
 That's it, no API or database the tournament data is stored into the URL.
 [This link](https://varp.com/p/?d=1X5ScY1SEY2S19K30Y3S90Y4S2YuseUcolorB0Y7B0Y8AYaAY9AYbAXOOOOXN4N3N2N1XAXAAAAAAX1N1Y2SviktorY3SviktorY4AX1N2Y2SodysseyY3SodysseyY4AX1N3Y2SolegWoldY3SolegWoldY4AX1N4Y2SdavidY3SdavidY4AXSdavidSyaraXN4N1N1N2XN3N2N3N2XN4N2N3N0XN1N3N3N1XN4N3N3N5XN2N1N2N4XOOOOOOXOOOOOOXOOOOOOXOOOOOOX1SviktorX1SandreiX1SiliaX1SalanX1SandreiWianX1SalexisX1SodysseyX1SrezoX1SmaxWhX1SalexX1SalexanderWdX1SmikaX1SolegWoldX1SnikolayX1SsergioX1SsergX1SigorX1SantonWtX1SdavidX1SantonX1SiskanderX1SyaraX1SmikhailX1SantonWa) has 512 chars and this is enough for encoding information about 4 teams and 24 players, games between teams, scheduel and results.

 ## Base

-`qzip` zips `string`, `number`, `boolean`, `array`, `object` values into a string for using it in URL's query paramter.
+`query-pack` zips `string`, `number`, `boolean`, `array`, `object` values into a string for using it in URL's query paramter.

 This is kind of alternative of using `encodeURIComponent` and `decodeURIComponent`, but with differences.
-The primitive types like `string`, `number`, and `boolean` `qzip` makes shorter in coparances to `encodeURIComponent` function with the [Primitive Strategies](#primitive-strategies).
-Also, the `qzip` can encode complex types like `object` or `array` with the [Complex Strategies](#complex-strategies) where the `encodeURIComponent` does not support compolex types.
+The primitive types like `string`, `number`, and `boolean` `query-pack` makes shorter in coparances to `encodeURIComponent` function with the [Primitive Strategies](#primitive-strategies).
+Also, the `query-pack` can encode complex types like `object` or `array` with the [Complex Strategies](#complex-strategies) where the `encodeURIComponent` does not support compolex types.

 ## Primitive Strategies